MICA-MNI/BrainStat/docs/matlab/tutorials/tutorial2.rst

 desitreux regions.
 Please be aware that to compute this we'll have to download the Allen Human Brain Atlas dataset (approximately 4GB), and that the entire process may take up to half an hour.
-By default the dataset will be downloaded to your BrainStat directory, but you can modify this by altering the `data_dir` name-value pair.
+By default the dataset will be downloaded to your BrainStat directory, but you can modify this by altering the :code:`data_dir` name-value pair.

 .. code-block:: MATLAB

-    % Set the directory for downloading
     data_dir = '/path/to/data/directory';
     [expression, gene_names] = surface_genetic_expression(pial_left, ...
         white_left, desitreux, mni152_file, 'data_dir', data_dir);

-The variable `expression` now contains the expression values in a region-by-gene matrix variable `gene_names` contains the name of each gene.
+The variable :code:`expression` now contains the expression values in a region-by-gene matrix variable :code:`gene_names` contains the name of each gene.
 Note that if no data was available for a region, then this results in a NaN row.

 In many cases, you may want to get the genetic expression for both hemispheres simultaneously.
-In that case simply provide both hemispheres in a cell array in variables `pial_left`, `white_left`, and `desitreux`.
+In that case simply provide both hemispheres in a cell array in variables :code:`pial_left`, :code:`white_left`, and :code:`desitreux`.
 Make sure you provide them in the same order in all variables!

 This tutorial showcases the basic usage of the genetics module.
 For a more